dssg/MLinPractice/README.md

-    In this class, we will look at some of the nuances of obtaining and using data in real-world projects, including a discussion of the strengths and weaknesses of different options for data storage as well as the practical aspects of dealing with linkage of records from many different sources.
+    In this class, we will look at some of the nuances of obtaining and using data in real-world projects, including a discussion of the strengths and weaknesses of different options for data storage as well as the practical aspects of dealing with the linkage of records from many different sources.

     **[Lecture Slides](https://github.com/dssg/MLinPractice/raw/main/Lectures/Lecture3-Data.pptx)**